The ski team from Norway: a team where success is the rule

 The Norwegian ski team consists of Olympic champions, world champions and World Cup winners.
 It’s not surprising that the Norwegian athletes also trust in the performance-boosting effect from UYN.
 The Norwegians are starting with nine female and eleven male athletes in total.
 The race for points has begun.
 The Norwegian skiing stars have already got some wins under their belt in the current competition season.
 We introduce you to the most significant racers and their successes.

 Aksel Lund Svindal is one of the most successful present-day ski athletes.
 The 36-year-old is considered to be an all-rounder having won 36 races in four of the five disciplines so far.
 He has claimed victory in the overall World Cup twice, added to this he has won nine World Cup disciplines.
 The exceptional athlete is a two-time Olympic champion and five-time world champion.
 Svindal injured his hand at the start of the current season.
 However, this did not stop him from winning the super-G in Gröden.
-His injured knee is currently forcing him to rest, it is not certain which races he will enter.
+His injured knee is currently forcing him to rest, after the World Championship in Are he will finish his career.

 Kjetil Jansrud is also an all-round talent.
 His greatest successes so far are winning the downhill and super-G disciplines in the 2014/2015 season and the gold medal in the super-G at the 2014 Winter Olympics in Sochi.
 He has achieved four other Olympic medals over the course of his career.
 He also won three silver medals in the world championships.
 He managed first place in the super-G in Beaver Creek this season.